eagle-io/docs/source/topics/historic_data/chart/index.rst

 |icon-point-number-range| Toggle parameter visibility
     Click the parameter icon to quickly toggle the visibility of all parameters.
 Click parameters in the chart legend to toggle the visibility of individual parameters.

+|icon-select-all| Toggle parameter editing
+    After toggling :ref:`data editing <historic-chart-editing>` mode, the toggle parameter editing button is shown.
+Click this button to quickly select/deselect all editable parameters for editing.

 .. _historic-chart-toolbar-filters:

 |icon-filter| Filters